Erin Guay, MPH

-Corrie grew up in the area and currently lives in Auburn.
+Corrie grew up in the area and is dedicated to this community.
 She enjoys camping, fishing (in the warm months), kayaking, and singing loudly (and badly) in the car.
 Most of all, Corrie is proud to hold the title of “favorite aunt” to her two nephews and niece!

 Corrie can be reached at (207)330-5576 or by email.

 Emily brings a variety of health related experience to Healthy Androscoggin.
 She graduated from Springfield College in 2008 with a Master’s of Science in Health Promotion and Disease Prevention.
 She completed a master’s thesis: “Utilization of Service Learning in an Upper Level Health Course.”
 During her time at Springfield she also had a teaching fellowship and taught an undergraduate Health 100 course for four semesters.
 In addition, Emily served as a member of the AmeriCorps program while working towards her master’s degree.
 For credit hour she worked as a wellness intern at the global headquarters of Pratt & Whitney in East Hartford, CT.

 At the University of Maine-Orono she completed her undergraduate degree in Kinesiology and Physical Education.
 She is currently certified to teaching K-12 Physical Education in the state of Maine and Colorado.
 While at UMaine, Emily played Division I field hockey and was on the student athlete advisor board.